This course may be taken prior to or during the same term.

 - Transfer applicants with 60 or more semester hours of transferable college credits must meet the transfer admission requirements set forth below under Transfer Student Admission.

-- Undergraduate admission decisions for transfer students are determined on a selective basis within curricular, space, enrollment and fiscal limitations.
-Satisfaction of minimum admission requirements does not guarantee acceptance.
-The selection process may include, but is not limited to, such factors as grades, test scores, pattern of courses completed, class rank, educational objectives, past conduct, academic recommendations, personal recommendations and achievements.
+- Undergraduate admission decisions for transfer students are determined on a selective basis within curricular, space, enrollment, and fiscal limitations.
+Satisfaction with minimum admission requirements does not guarantee acceptance.
+The selection process may include, but is not limited to, such factors as grades, test scores, pattern of courses completed, class rank, educational objectives, past conduct, academic recommendations, personal recommendations, and achievements.
 Preference for admission in any term will be given to those applicants whose credentials indicate the greatest promise of academic success while enrolled at UWF.

-- UWF does not discriminate in the admission process based upon age, color, disability, gender (sex or gender identity), marital status, national origin, race, religion, sexual orientation nor veteran status.
+- UWF does not discriminate in the admission process based upon age, color, disability, gender (sex or gender identity), marital status, national origin, race, religion, sexual orientation, or veteran status.

 Transfer Student Admission

 The minimum admission requirements expected of transfer students are established and are set forth in BOG Regulation 6.004.
 Satisfaction of the BOG minimum requirements, as outlined below, does not automatically guarantee admission to the University of West Florida: